About

 The U.S. Carbon Cycle Science Program (US CCSP) was established in 1999 by the USGCRP Carbon Cycle Science Interagency Working Group to coordinate and facilitate carbon cycle science activities relevant to climate and global change issues and defined by the goals and objectives of the A U.S. Carbon Cycle Science Plan (Sarmineto and Wofsy, 1999) and the US Climate Change Science Program: Vision for the Program and Highlights of the Scientific Strategic Plan (2003).

-In 2002 and 2006, respectively, the US CCSP helped launch two major activities based on recommendations from A U.S. Carbon Cycle Science Plan (Sarmiento and Wofsy, 1999) and subsequent science plans (Wofsy and Harriss, 2002; Doney, S.C. et al. 2004): the North American Carbon Program (NACP), a multiagency, multidisciplinary scientific research program focused on carbon sources and sinks on North America and adjacent ocean basins, and the Ocean Carbon and Biogeochemistry Program (OCB), to explore the ocean’s role in the global carbon cycle and the response of marine ecosystems to environmental changes of the past (paleo), present, and future (prediction).
+In 2002 and 2006, respectively, the US CCSP helped launch two major activities based on recommendations from A US Carbon Cycle Science Plan (Sarmiento and Wofsy, 1999) and subsequent science plans (Wofsy and Harriss, 2002; Doney, S.C. et al. 2004): the North American Carbon Program (NACP), a multiagency, multidisciplinary scientific research program focused on carbon sources and sinks on North America and adjacent ocean basins, and the Ocean Carbon and Biogeochemistry Program (OCB), to explore the ocean’s role in the global carbon cycle and the response of marine ecosystems to environmental changes of the past (paleo), present, and future (prediction).
 The US CCSP continues its strong collaboration with these programs.

-The US CCSP is motivated by the five goals identified in the Second US Carbon Cycle Science Plan (Michalak et al., 2011) to
+The US CCSP is motivated by the five goals identified in the Second US Carbon Cycle Science Plan (Michalak et al., 2011) to:

 1. Provide clear and timely explanation of past and current variations observed in atmospheric carbon dioxide and methane